5 Easy Steps to Boost Your Year-End Giving

 - MAKE A PLAN

 Benjamin Franklin supposedly once said, “If you fail to plan, you are planning to fail.”
-Some nonprofits indiscriminately ask for donations hoping their pleas for support will be answered.
+Some nonprofits indiscriminately ask for donations with the hope their pleas for support will be answered.

 Do not fall victim to the tyranny of urgency when it comes to your fundraising goals.
 It takes a thoughtful, strategic plan to maximize your year-end efforts.